ClainChen/decentralized-epistemic-planning/README.md

 - [x] Vote Monte Carlo: an extend Monte Carlo algorithm that will self simulate multiple times from the given model and vote the actions based on moves to goal and visit times.

 - [x] Greedy: decide the action based on how much the holding functions getting closer to the goal.

+- [x] BFS: generate the virtual model based on agent's own perspective, and use the centralized method to simulate the model such as BFS.
+  - The only thing needs to consider to check whether the expand action is valid to the world or not.
+  - The justified perspective method will be implement in this model.
+  - The simulation will be slow at very start, but it will speed up later.